Shawn Landres: Political engagement

+Research

 In 2013-14, Landres chaired the research team and co-authored five of Jumpstart's six Connected to Give reports, which "map[ped] the landscape of charitable giving by Americans of different faith traditions."
 Connected to Give was credited by Indiana University as a "breakthrough finding" distinguishing giving to religious congregations and giving to "religiously identified organizations." and has continued to be cited in research reports on philanthropy..